UPSC Books and Mock Tests for IAS/IPS Exam 2022

 For the subject of science, you should refer to the textbooks of class 9 and 10.
 That should be good enough for your IAS exam preparation.

-NCERT UPSC Books – General Studies Paper IV
+NCERT Books for General Studies Paper 4:

 - Subject of Ethics: NCERT Class 12: Psychology: This is not too significant from the exam perspective; however, you can go through this IAS book for the basics.
 However, remember to read selectively.

 That wraps up the list of all the NCERT books for UPSC.
-Now let’s take a look at the IAS according to the different phases of the UPSC exam.
+Now let’s take a look at the IAS Books according to the different phases of the UPSC exam.

 Best UPSC Books for IAS Prelims